Helping Families One Home at a Time

 Light Rail

-The 44-mile light rail network carried 35 million riders in 2008 and TriMet's bus service lines had 64 million boarders.
+The 52-mile light rail network carries over 35 million riders a year and TriMet's bus service lines had 64 million boarders.

 Eastside MAX Blue Line The first phase, Eastside MAX (Metropolitan Area Express), connected Gresham, Oregon state's fourth largest city, with downtown Portland, and was constructed between 1982-86.
 Between 1990-97 TriMet ridership grew 40 per cent faster than its population growth.
 During the same period, TriMet ridership grew 30 per cent.